meadiode/cq_gears/README.md

 ![ex3](images/planetary02.png)

-For research/educational purposes there is also a couple of noutbooks that use matplotlib to plot various gear profiles:
+For research/educational purposes there is also a couple of notebooks that use matplotlib to plot various gear profiles:

 ![ex1](images/pressure_angle_plot.png)